 Source: The author

-Behavioral contingency factors
+Behavioural contingency factors

 The behavioural aspect broadens contingency theory by incorporating a human dimension.
 The behavioural characteristics of each individual are likely to influence the management control practices of companies.
 This perception complements the objective (structural) approach to contingency theory by considering the individual as a research subject whose behaviour can affect the management control of SMEs (Zian, 2013).
 While several factors describing managerial behaviour are often raised (Bayad et al., 2006), we will focus only on the most essential ones.

-Table 3: Behavioral contingency factors studied
+Table 3: Behavioural contingency factors studied